Are you over the age of 35 and have an interest in boxing? If so, Masters boxing might be for you.

 I continued to work out at Nick’s for cardio as well as building my hours of heavy bag and mitt work experience.
 I also started going to another boxing gym a couple of nights a week for more boxing-specific experiences, coaching, and sparring.
 It occurred to me that I could spend as much time hitting the heavy bag and working on footwork as possible but I needed sparring to progress.

 I picked a local gym that had an amateur boxing program.
 I loved the boxing coach at this gym.
 He had decades of experience and was excited about working with someone older.
 I was, however, the oldest member of the team by about 34 years or so.
 The team members were about 16 years old and under.
 They didn’t seem to mind having me in the classes and warmed to me when they realized how hard I worked.

-After a couple of weeks of working out, the head coach asked me if I had a mouthguard.
+After a couple of weeks of working out the head coach asked me if I had a mouthguard.
 I did.
-So, he and I worked on some close quarters sparring.
+So and I worked on some close quarters sparring.
 This was my first exposure to sparring.
 I’ll never forget that first round.
 I am pretty sure I didn’t breathe at all.
-At the end of the round my legs were completely drained, I was out of breath and my senses were pegged at 100%.
+At the end of the round my legs were completely drained, I was out of breath, and my senses were pegged at 100%.
 That was the most exhilarating thing I can remember doing.

 SECOND AMATEUR BOXING PROGRAM

 I was still convinced that joining an amateur program was the way to go.
 So I joined another local boxing gym.
 This gym was smaller and much more intimate.
 Similarly to the last gym I quickly became fond of the coach.
 It was obvious how much he cared for all the students.
 My time at this gym was also short-lived.
 During one of our exercises, I bruised a rib which took me out for months.
 Eventually, I could still do work and drills but core work or sparring was out of the question.
 During this time off I continued to work out at Nick’s.